apesteguia/nvim/README.md

 ### COC configuration
 * With this plugin you can install support for some languages and other useful apps.
 These are the ones that work with my config.
-`:CocInstall coc-explorer coc-python coc-json coc-lua`.
+`:CocInstall coc-explorer coc-clangd coc-java coc-rust-analyzer`.
 But you can install much more as it has support for many other programming languages.
 Get more information at https://github.com/neoclide/coc.nvim